piyalidas10/Angular-Interview-Questions/README.md

 In a zoneless app, change detection is no longer automatic or application-wide.
 Instead, it is:
    -   Local: Only the components that actually need to be updated are checked.
    -   Explicit: Updates are triggered directly by a mechanism, not as a side effect of an async operation.

+Core ideas:
+  -  No global async interception
+  -  Change detection runs only when:
+      -  Signals update
+      -  Events fire
+      -  Manual notification

+This is Angular catching up with:
+  -  React (hooks)
+  -  SolidJS
+  -  Svelte
+…but in an Angular way.

 ## 🔴7.
 If you remove Zone.js, how does change detection work?
 Ans.
 You have two primary (and complementary) ways to trigger change detection in a zoneless app: